jbcarpanelli/spinnies/README.md

   - **prefix** - `string` || `false`: The prefix for the spinner.
 Can be set to false to not render a prefix.
   - **isStatic** - `boolean`: A static status will not spin and show the `prefix` at the start of the spinner.
 If this is set to `true` the `prefix` will be rendered with the `prefixColor` and an optional space after it as long as `noSpaceAfterPrefix` is set to `false`.
 If this option is `false`, The spinner will spin (use the current frame...) and the prefix will not render.
 Meaning when this is false, `prefix`, `prefixColor` and `noSpaceAfterPrefix` are completely meaningless.
 Defaults to `false`.
   - **isDone** - `booolean`: By default statuses are treated as 'done' if the `isStatic` option is `true`.
-For example statuses like success, fail and stopped are treated as done, while the *spinning* is not treated as 'done'.
+For example statuses like success, fail and stopped are treated as done, while the *spinning* status is not treated as 'done'.
   Whenever a status of a spinner is treated as 'done' spinnies will know to complete that spinner and to stop spinning when ever all spinners are done.
   By default any *static* status with `isStatic` set to true will also be treated as 'done'.
-This option is rarely ever used since the default behavior suits most statuses.
+The `isDone` option is rarely ever used since the default behavior suits most statuses.
 This is good for example if we want to create a **pending** status.
-The pending status can be good for tasks that will be executed in the future but are not running yet.
-We don't want spinnies the think a spinner with the **pending** status is 'done' but we also don't want a spinner with a **pending** status to spin.
+The **pending** status can be good for tasks that will be executed in the future but are not running yet.
+We don't want spinnies to think a spinner with the **pending** status is 'done' but we also don't want a spinner with a **pending** status to spin.

-Return value: Returns the spinnies instance (`this`).
+Return value: Returns the StatusRegistry instance (`this`).

 Example: